captbaritone/jordaneldredge.com/_posts/2021-11-19-open-ani-animated-cursors-online.md

 ---
 title: "Open .ani Animated Cursors Online"
-summary: "I made a simple website where you can instantly open and view any .ani file for free"
+summary: "I made a simple website where you can instantly open and view any .ani file for free."
 summary_image: /images/open-ani-online.png
 ---